 It motivates families to be more intentional with how (and where) they spend their time.
-That’s why, today, we’ll tell you more about the 1000 hours outside challenge, teach you how to get started, and tell you why we are participating again in the 1000 hours challenge this year.
+That’s why, today, we’ll tell you more about the 1000 hours outside challenge, teach you how to get started, and why we are participating again in the 1000 hours challenge this year.

 Plus, we’ll give you 19 outdoor activities that you can use to conquer this challenge.